Grant Award Procedures

 Study plan or approach:

-− status of and anticipated timeline of Human Subjects, IRB or other research permissions with schools, districts, OSPI, the Education Research and Data Center or Community-Based Organization.
-(Please address any reasons these will not be needed to complete the project.)
+• Status of and anticipated timeline of Human Subjects, IRB or other research permissions with schools, districts, OSPI, the ERDC, or Community-Based Organization.
+(If you are not seeking approval, please explain why.)

-Budget: (Include categories for both the grant and sources of other funding as appropriate and in sufficient detail to allow reviewers to see relationship between the proposed activities and the budget expenditures.
-See limitations on funded items below.)
+Budget: The proposal should include categories for both the grant and sources of other funding as appropriate and in sufficient detail to allow reviewers to see the relationship between the proposed activities and the budget expenditures.
+See limitations on funded items below.

 The intent of the grants is to fund the actual and direct staff time and materials specific to design, conduct, and analysis of the research project.
 WERA will not fund expenses which accrue to the researcher, members of the research team or subjects, or the researcher’s institution.
 Therefore, in general, WERA research grants will not be granted for the following: